Collin Burrell, Deputy Director

 The Air Quality Division (AQD) ensures implementation of and compliance with the District’s air quality laws.
-The division has three branches:
+The division has four branches:

 The Permitting Branch reviews permit applications for new and existing sources of air pollution.
 The branch ensures permits individually and collectively do not exceed various air quality standards.

-- The Monitoring and Assessment Branch measures the quality of the outdoor air in the District and develops strategies to improve it.
+The Monitoring Branch measures the quality of the outdoor air in the District.

 The Compliance and Enforcement Branch inspects facilities, buildings, and other sources of air pollution.
 When a violation is observed, the branch may issue a warning letter, fine, or an order, to ensure compliance with the law.

 Lead-Safe and Healthy Homes Division

-The Lead-Safe and Healthy Homes Division ensures that the housing in the District does not pose a health threat to its occupants.
+The Lead-Safe and Healthy Housing Division ensures the housing and child-occupied facilities in the District do not pose a health threat to its occupants.
 Threats are identified and mitigation is arranged through enforcement efforts and grant programs.
-The Division has two branches:
+The Division has three branches:

-- The Compliance and Enforcement Branch oversees the District’s lead laws (including lead certification, accreditation, and abatement requirements), and undertakes compliance monitoring and assistance as well as enforcement measures.
+- The Lead Compliance and Enforcement Branch oversees the District’s lead laws (including lead certification, accreditation, and abatement requirements), and undertakes compliance monitoring and assistance as well as enforcement measures.